Tuesday, August 18, 2009

 The forex broker acts as a liaison of the client to the forex market.
 The broker guides the client on the methods of trade.
 Just like a stock broker, a foreign exchange broker will provide technical analysis and research of the market situation.
 The information is supposed to increase the client's profit.

-forex market the most due to high number of large transactions they do.
+Financial companies are able to affect the forex market the most due to high number of large transactions they do.
 Before the emergence of the Internet, banks were the only organizations with access to forex.
 Now, however, practically anyone can enter the market at any time through a broker.

 A client picks a forex broker based on his own particular needs.
 For novices, one type of online firms, or houses, exists, which gives them comprehensive instructions on the use of the trading tools, as well as market studies.
 A new user can also trade using virtual money so as to not risk their actual capital.
 Other houses service practiced traders by giving them deeper research as opposed to trading directions.
 A trader tends to try a number of houses before making a decision.